my-janala/app-modernisation-demo/README.md

 Application modernisation is the process of transforming legacy software systems to leverage modern technologies, architectures, and cloud-native platforms.
 This enables organisations to improve scalability, reliability, security, and agility, while reducing technical debt and operational costs.

 Modernisation is not a one-size-fits-all journey.
 The right approach depends on the application's current state, business requirements, and future goals.
-The most common strategies are known as the "Rs" of modernisation, and Konveyor helps teams evaluate and execute these options:
+The most common strategies are known as the "Rs" of modernisation, and Konveyor helps teams evaluate and execute these options.

+**Konveyor and the Six Modernisation Strategies:**
+According to the [Konveyor Modernization Report](https://konveyor.io/modernization-report/), there are six key strategies for application modernisation:

+- **Retain:** Keep the application as-is if it continues to deliver value and meets requirements.
+- **Retire:** Decommission applications that are no longer needed.
 - **Rehost ("Lift and Shift")**: Move the application as-is to a new infrastructure (such as cloud or Kubernetes) with minimal or no code changes.
-This is the fastest way to migrate workloads, reducing risk and effort, but does not address underlying technical debt or take full advantage of cloud-native features.
-  - *Use-case:* Migrating a legacy Java application from a physical server to a Kubernetes cluster without changing the code, just containerising and deploying.

 - **Replatform ("Lift, Tinker, and Shift")**: Move the application to a new platform, making small changes to leverage platform features (such as containerisation, managed databases, or environment variable-based configuration).
-This approach improves manageability and scalability without a full rewrite.
-  - *Use-case:* Updating a Java application to use environment variables for configuration and deploying it on Kubernetes, but keeping the application's structure the same.

 - **Refactor ("Re-architect")**: Make significant changes to the application's code or architecture to improve maintainability, scalability, or performance, or to adopt cloud-native patterns.
-Refactoring may involve breaking up monoliths into microservices, adopting new frameworks, or redesigning for cloud-native best practices.
-This approach delivers the greatest long-term benefits but requires more time and investment.
-  - *Use-case:* Splitting a monolithic Java application into microservices, adopting Spring Boot, and redesigning for cloud-native deployment.

 - **Repurchase ("Drop and Shop")**: Replace the existing application with a new, often SaaS-based, solution that provides similar or improved functionality.
-  - *Use-case:* Replacing a custom-built CRM system with Salesforce or another SaaS CRM platform.

-- **Retire**: Decommission the application because it is no longer needed or its functionality is duplicated elsewhere.
-  - *Use-case:* Shutting down an old reporting tool that is no longer accessed because its functionality has been replaced by a newer analytics platform.

 Konveyor provides automated analysis, actionable recommendations, and tools to help teams choose and implement the best modernisation strategy for each application.
-By supporting rehosting, replatforming, refactoring, repurchasing, and retiring, Konveyor enables organisations to modernise at their own pace and according to their unique needs.
+By supporting all six strategies, Konveyor enables organisations to modernise at their own pace and according to their unique needs.

 ---